Family History and Evelyn Whitaker's Childhood

 it as a Kindle book. kcp]

-Education, particularly the education of women, is a major element in Whitaker's
+Education, particularly the education of women, is a major theme in Whitaker's

 [For a Victorian view of education for women, I recommend Woman's

 Worth; or Hints to Raise the Female Character.
 London: H.G.
 Clarke & Company, 1844, digitized by Google.

 There is also an 1844 American edition published by D. Appleton and Co., also digitized by Google.]